Provident Bancorp - Consensus Indicates Potential -6.2% Downside

-Provident Bancorp with ticker code (PVBC) now have 2 analysts in total covering the stock.
-The consensus rating is ‘Hold’.
-The target price ranges between 12.5 and 10 calculating the mean target price we have 11.25.
-Given that the stocks previous close was at 11.99 this would indicate that there is a downside of -6.2%.
-The day 50 moving average is 10.45 and the 200 day MA is 8.67.
+Provident Bancorp found using ticker (PVBC) have now 2 analysts covering the stock.
+The analyst consensus points to a rating of ‘Hold’.
+The target price ranges between 12.5 and 10 with the average target price sitting at 11.25.
+Given that the stocks previous close was at 11.99 this would imply there is a potential downside of -6.2%.
+The 50 day moving average now sits at 10.45 and the 200 day MA is 8.67.
 The company has a market capitalisation of $235m.
-You can visit the company’s website by visiting: http://www.theprovidentbank.com
+Company Website: http://www.theprovidentbank.com

 Provident Bancorp operates as a holding company for The Provident Bank that provides various financial services to individuals and small businesses in the United States.
 It offers checking, negotiable order of withdrawal, money market, and savings accounts, as well as certificates of deposit.
 The company also provides commercial real estate, multi-family residential real estate, commercial business, construction and land development, one- to four-family residential, and consumer loans, as well as home equity loans and lines of credit.
 As of December 31, 2019, it operated through its main office and six branch offices located in Amesbury and Newburyport, Massachusetts; and Bedford, Exeter, Portsmouth, and Seabrook, New Hampshire, as well as four loan production offices located in Boston and Dedham, Massachusetts, and Nashua and Portsmouth, New Hampshire.
 Provident Bancorp was founded in 1828 and is headquartered in Amesbury, Massachusetts.